Demigod512/alx-low_level_programming/README.md

-another readme file for C
+this a readme for alx nested loops.